rbms-bsc/DCRMR/_pages/Phys-desc/Note-on-extent-of-manifestation.md

 #### 6.215.436 Pagination not continuous

-<a name="6.215.436.1">6.215.436.1</a> *Optionally*, if the pagination of a manifestation in more than one physical unit is not continuous, record the number of pages, leaves, or columns of each unit either in parentheses after the number of units or in a note on extent of manifestation (see [Extent of manifestation, 6.21.436.1](/DCRMR/phys-desc/Extent-of-manifestation/#6.21.436.1)).
+<a name="6.215.436.1">6.215.436.1</a> If the pagination of a manifestation in more than one physical unit is not continuous, record the number of pages, leaves, or columns of each unit either in parentheses after the number of units in [Extent of manifestation](/DCRMR/phys-desc/Extent-of-manifestation/) or in a note on extent of manifestation if considered important (see [Extent of manifestation, 6.21.436.1](/DCRMR/phys-desc/Extent-of-manifestation/#6.21.436.1)).

 #### 6.215.437 Discontinued manifestations